gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 a measure of the variability explained by the model.
 The *R*^2^ is not used to select the model, but after selection can be a nice summary of model quality.
-For ``fm1R`` , the $R^2=0.8106$ suggesting that the selected model explains 81% of the variation in log-*FEV* values.
+For ``fm1R`` , the $R^2=0.8106$ suggesting that the selected model explains 81% of the variation in log-*FEV* values. \index{R-squared}

-\indent The AICs are a preferred modeling strategy in some areas such as Ecology.
+\indent The AICs are a preferred modeling strategy in some fields such as Ecology.
 As with this and many other methods discussed in this book, it is sometimes as easy to find journal articles with mistakes in using statistical methods as it is to find papers